gaehlerm/SoftwareEngineering/README.md

 Refactoring, just as writing code, is a highly non-linear process.
 It cannot be planned too well because it is a creative process.
 And knowledge gains may come out of the blue.
 All of a sudden you understand the problem much better and the code can be improved accordingly.

-## Refactoring techniques
+# Refactoring techniques

+"To me, legacy Code is code without tests" - Michael Feathers [WELC]

+// WIP: This needs some more work.
+Read WELC and Refactoring and add some more examples.

 The techniques explained here mostly require an existing set of automated tests as changes to the code may introduce bugs otherwise.
 Refactoring can be done also without tests, though in most cases, it is a very dangerous game to play.
 Even if some techniques seem save to be applied without tests, there is always some latent danger of breaking the code in some way.
 Especially if you have global variables or overriden functions it becomes tricky.
 Refactoring code in compiled languages is a little bit easier than for interpreted languages as the compiler does valuable checking of names, functions, types, etc.

 There is a plethora of concrete refactoring techniques to be applied in specific cases.
 I will only briefly explain some of them.
 Most originate from the book Refactoring of Martin Fowler [Refactoring, Addison Wesley, 2019].

-// add or remove some techniques?
-Also from WELC?
+In the following I will group these techniques into two categories: one category mostly explained in [Refactoring, Fowler] for good code and the one categoriy from [WELC, Feathers] for bad legacy code with global variables, inheritance, no tests etc.

+Note that some of the techniques explained in the section on good code, for example renaming, can also be applied for legacy code.
+Meanwhile the techniques explained for legacy code don't make much sense for good code.

+## Refactoring good code

+When following the rules taught in this book, you should be writing good code.
+It is well tested, contains clear interfaces, no global variables, no side effects, etc. Still, you have to refactor once in a while.
+But it's comparably easy because you can focus on the refactoring part.
+The tests are already in place.
+In this section, you will learn some techniques that you can apply.

 ### Renaming

 Even though renaming hardly changes the shape of the code, it should be done extremely often.
+Not only for good, but also for legacy code.
 Finding good names is one of the hardest tasks in programming as judging the quality of names is very difficult.
 There are some general rules how naming should be done, yet still it’s not easy at all.
 This leads to the fact, that there are many objects with suboptimal names.
 And as you write some code, it may happen that you spot something you just happen to know a better name.
 Then rename this object.
 This is the only way names get better over time.
 Don’t assume the author of the code knew it better.
 You have much more information now at hand that simplifies finding a good name.

 Though you have to pay attention.
 People get used to names.
 If a name for an object has gotten accustomed to the whole development team you shouldn't change it, even if you have a better name.
 Renaming it would cause too much confusion.
 For this reason it is better to name central elements of your code in the beginning of the development and not change them anymore later on.